aroesler-privat/matomo-consent-js/README.md

 }
 ```

+## Status of the consent
+The `matomo_writeRememberedConsent(id, revoke)` function can be used to indicate on the web page whether the current visitor* has given his/her consent.
+Optionally, a link can also be issued to revoke consent.

+* **id** is either `null` or the ID of a DIV or SPAN object.
+Its text will then be replaced by the output of the command.
+If `id==null` or not valid, the text is simply returned by return.
+* If **revoke** is set to `true`, the output is supplemented by a link which can be used to revoke the consent.

 ## Troubleshooting
 If `showMatomoCookieBannerDebug` is set to true, the script writes some further information to the console.
 In addition, a set consent is then forgotten again with each call.